What is Drop Forging: Definition, Process, Types, Advantages, Applications, Die Design

 As defined by American Vanadium, drop forging is a “metal forming process where a hot or warm metal workpiece is placed on a die and then compressed by a powered hammer or press.”
 Compared to other forging methods like press forging, the drop hammer method allows higher production rates and closer tolerances.

-What is the Drop Forging Process?
+What is the drop forging process?

 Drop forging is a manufacturing process in which a heated metallic workpiece is compressed between two dies using a mechanical press or power hammer.